 Operation Sturgeon Haul, the final assault on Sevastopol, was one of the very few joint service German operations of World War II, with two German corps and a Romanian corps supported by a huge artillery siege train on the 4th July 1942 Thirty thousand Soviets surrendered and in July itself a total of 90,000 prisoners were taken also 467 guns, 758 mortars, and 155 antitank guns captured.
 Two more Soviet armies were smashed and an estimated 50,000 of the enemy killed on the battlefield.
 Including civilians, Soviet casualties were about 250,000 for the entire siege.Despite Manstein’s efforts to spare his infantry and crush the defenders with overwhelming bombardment, official Eleventh Army losses numbered 4,337 dead, 1,591 missing, and 18,183 wounded.
 Actual casualties were probably much higher, up to 75,000.
 In addition, they had used up 46,700 tons of munitions and 20,000 tons of bombs.

 THIS ITEM IS FREE UK SHIPPING.
 FOR INTERNATIONAL BUYERS, IT IS AT A REDUCED RATE.
+US REGULATIONS CURRENTLY PROHIBIT THE PURCHASE OR SALE OF VARIOUS GOODS AND SERVICES ORIGINATING FROM OR BEING SHIPPING TO CRIMEA.
 PLEASE ASK BEFORE PURCHASE.

 German troops in Sevastopol